ragulkr2006/DE7/README.md

 **RESULTS**

-Program for JK flipflops was verified in quartus using Verilog programming.
+Designed and verified the implememtation of jk flipflop circuit and truthtable in quartus in using verilog programming successfully .